Daniel-Simiyu/SoftwareEastWestF/README.md

-# SoftwareEastWestF
+# EastWestFashion
-Our online marketing platform for the East West Fashion firm.
+Our online marketing platform for the East.West.Fashion